Bicycle Racing Kaua`i presents:

 Start at Koke`e Road at intersection of the haul cane road in Kekaha, Kaua`i, pole #817.
 Finish in Koke`e State Park near the entrance to Kanaloahuluhulu Meadow, pole #0702.
 Start and Finish zones are controlled; only cyclists with race numbers may start, enter the coned finish chute and cross the line.
 First half of course is closed (pending County approval); second half is open to traffic.
 Center-line rule applies throughout after the initial flat start section.

-, if received online before April 1.
-Regular Entry $55, accepted before May 1. $65 Late Entry accepted online before the Wednesday before the race, May 22, 2024.
+Regular Entry $55, accepted online before May 1. $65 Late Entry accepted online before the Wednesday before the race.
+There is no race-day registration.

 ELIGIBILITY / LICENSE